 This is a dice game which can be used to structure a labor rehearsal, or to structure a presentation on variations, or could be the framework for a two hour long class where you are both teaching about variations and interventions AND want to practice / review comfort techniques.
 (I also have a ten minute dice game to review stages of labor.)

+I split the students into three small groups (breakout rooms for online classes.)
 I will guide the students through creating three different birth stories.
 We will roll dice, flip coins, and just make things up as we go along.
-I divide the white board up into three columns, and we write the stories on the board as we go along.
+I divide the white board up into three columns, and we write the stories on the board as we go.
 By the end of the exercise, we’ve walked through three possible ways labor could unfold, and how someone might respond to that.
-This is a good way for students to imagine what birth might be like and reflect on how that might feel.
+This is a good way for students to imagine what birth might be like and reflect on how that might feel, and consider the ways in which their initial birth plan shapes their decisions and how they might have to adapt their birth plan in response to circumstances.

 If I’m using this to structure my labor variations presentation, then each time we get to a situation where an intervention might be recommended, we leave our stories behind for a moment, and I do the presentation on that intervention, then we move on.
-In labor rehearsals, we take a break at each section where it talks about “coping with” that stage,and we discuss and practice techniques.
+If I’m using it for a labor rehearsal, we take a break at each section where it talks about “coping with” that stage,and we discuss and practice techniques.

 Here is a Sample Dice Game that is an example of what the white board might look like at the end of this exercise.